 - Mini has a capacity of 3.3L (3.5 quart)

-- Professional models have a capacity of 6.9L (7 quart)
+- Professional models are the biggest KitchenAid mixers, and have a capacity of 6.9L (7 quart)

 Are KitchenAid mixer bowls dishwasher safe?